Neelka96/pandas-challenge/README.md

         Diff = (8.06266268077573)
         Std Dev = 3.4041960121066586
     ```
-    These values provide truth to the prior and following statments in multiple ways.
+    These values provide truth to the prior and following statements in multiple ways.
     Primarily, the standard deviation of the math scores by grade is more than twice that
     of the reading scores by grade, which indicates that the spread of the math scores is
     more than twice that of the reading score by grade.
 Lastly, the difference between